manulera/Krattenmacher_et_al_2024/readme.md

 pipenv install
 ```

+For this to work, you either need to have python 3.9 installed in your computer, or have a python environment manager that can download the version specified in the `Pipfile` file.
+I normally use `pyenv` ([link](https://github.com/pyenv/pyenv#installation)).

 Then, to run any of the scripts you can activate a shell with the python environment you just created by calling:

 ```